 Keep in mind that most people leave an estate when they die.
 Charitable gifts from these estates, large and small, can be made simply by naming Thrivent Charitable Impact & Investing in their wills and/or living trusts.

-- Donor creates a fund online or completes a Fund workbook.
+creates a fund.
 All gifts made to Thrivent Charitable are placed in the donor's charitable fund to benefit the donor's selected charities over time.

-- Once we receive the Fund workbook, we draft a document called a Fund Agreement.
-This document will be sent to the donor for signature and will be countersigned by Thrivent Charitable.
-The purpose of this document is to list the charities the donor wishes to benefit from and govern the administration of the donor’s charitable fund.
-The donor may change the charitable beneficiaries at any time by revising the Fund Agreement.
+- Once we receive the Fund Workbook, we will establish your fund based on information in the workbook including the list of charities the donor wishes to benefit from and govern the administration of the donor’s charitable fund.
+The donor may change the charitable beneficiaries at any time by contacting Thrivent Charitable.

 I give, bequeath and devise all of the rest, residue, and the remainder of my estate to Thrivent Charitable Impact & Investing, a Minnesota nonprofit corporation, for the benefit of the [insert Charitable Fund name].

 If specific charities to be benefited through Thrivent Charitable are listed in the will or living trust, we may not be able to accept the bequest because of limitations imposed upon us as a community foundation, specifically dealing with our variance powers.

 - Clients who can’t afford to make a gift now, but wish to benefit charity upon death;

 - Clients who wish to benefit charity, but want the option to change their minds down the road;